To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Animal rights vary from state to state, but they all reflect similar principles.
-Animal rights extend beyond dogs and cats, and include animals such as livestock and some wild creatures.
-It’s always touchy when it comes to animals being raised as a food source or hunting versus animal rights, but there is a clear set of rules that protect animals’ rights both at home and in the wild.
+Animal rights extend beyond dogs and cats and include animals such as livestock and some wild creatures.
+It’s always touchy when it comes to animals raised as a food source or hunting versus animal rights, but there is a clear set of rules that protects animals’ rights both at home and in the wild.

-- Hunting is legal in all 50 states, but there are rules and regulations that prohibit over-hunting and the preservation of native species.
+- Hunting is legal in all 50 states, but some rules and regulations prohibit over-hunting and the preservation of native species.

-- The Animal Welfare Act was signed into a U.S. law in 1966 and regulates the treatment of animals in research, exhibition, and transportation.
+- The Animal Welfare Act was signed into U.S. law in 1966.
+It regulates the treatment of animals in research, exhibition, and transportation.